The True Word: Status and the appeal of Christianity

-Celsus complained that Christianity was a phenomenon limited primarily to the lower class.
-He claimed that Christians actively sought out and converted the ignorant, uneducated, and lower class, as they were the only people who would believe in such a ridiculous theology and blindly follow its doctrines.
-If an individual was from the upper class, and therefore well educated and naturally of good character, they would not be converted because they could not possibly believe in the absurd assumptions one had to in order to be considered "Christian".
-Celsus revealed himself to be a member of the upper class when he makes his statements regarding Jesus, who to his mind obviously could not have been the son of God as he was born a peasant.
+Celsus states that Christianity was a phenomenon limited primarily to the lower class.
+He claimed that Christians actively sought out and converted the ignorant, uneducated, and lower class, as they were the only people who would believe in such a theology and follow its doctrines.
+If an individual was from the upper class, and therefore well educated and naturally of good character, they would not be converted because they could not possibly believe in the assumptions one had to in order to be considered Christian.
+Celsus revealed himself to be a member of the upper class when he makes his statements regarding Jesus, who to his mind could not have been the son of God as he was born a peasant.
 The True Word stated that Mary would have been unworthy to be noticed by God "because she was neither rich nor of royal rank".
 Celsus also claimed that Christianity was against personal betterment, as that could cause their followers to discover the fallacies within their religion.
-Celsus declared that Christians convert by "lead[ing] on wicked men by empty hopes, and to persuade them to despise better things, saying that if they refrain from them it will be better".
+Celsus said that Christians convert by "lead[ing] on wicked men by empty hopes, and to persuade them to despise better things, saying that if they refrain from them it will be better".